 Work-permit programmes for low-skilled jobs

-- Work-permit schemes now called Tier 2 General, is possible only where the employer holds a Sponsor Licence and ensure that they offer sponsorship only to highly skilled migrant workers to specific jobs.
+- Work-permit schemes are called Tier 2 General.
+Tier 2 General visas are only possible if the employer holds a Sponsor Licence and ensure that they offer sponsorship only to highly skilled migrant workers to specific jobs.

 - Unless the doors are opened to allow the labour supply in just a few areas of the labour market, such as agriculture or perhaps social care, for example, there appears to be no other alternative.
 If so, it can use work permits to target those positions without opening the rest of the low-wage labour market to labour migration, perhaps this is the best way forward;

 The Migration Observatory reported recently that in 2017, an estimated 500,000 people born in EU countries were employed in the UK in low-wage jobs such as cleaning, waiting tables, warehousing and food processing.
 Brexit will now see to it that free movement will end in 2021, will the UK see a “shortage of lower skilled workers”?
 Will this encourage better training for lower paid UK worker

 The Social Mobility Commission’s Report published on the 12 January 2020 titled